Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Introduction

 \textbf{Acknowledgements.} This work forms part of my PhD project.
-I thank my PhD advisor, Vincent S\'echerre, for starting me this projet, for helpful discussions and suggestions, and in particular, for his careful reading and revising for the early versions of this paper.
-I also thank EDMH for financial support of my PhD project and Universit\'e de Versailles for excellent research conditions.
+I thank my PhD advisor, Vincent S\'echerre, for starting me this project, for helpful discussions and suggestions, and in particular, for his careful reading and revising for the early versions of this paper.
+I thank EDMH for financial support of my PhD project and Universit\'e de Versailles for excellent research conditions.
+I thank an anonymous referee for his detailed report with pertinent advice included.